ocramz/petsc-hs/doc/dev/DEV_INFO.md

 Exception control can be found in ..Internal/Exception.hs ; the integer error codes returned by the "raw" calls (those in ../Internal/InlineC.hs) are checked and an appropriate exception is thrown.

 The mid-level bindings (../Internal/PutGet.hs and related) wrap the low-level calls with the exception logic and group appropriately allocation-setup-cleanup sequences into higher level "with-" functions, using e.g. `bracket` from Control.Exception .
 An application developer should only work with these or higher-level bindings (PETSc is an extensive library and can be used in *many* different ways, so it's better not to limit users by design too much).
-The types for the mid-level bindings are declared in ..Raw/Types.hs .
+The types for the mid-level bindings are declared in ..Internal/Types.hs .

 ## Build Sequence

-UPDATE : stack-based installation works, use that rather than the makefile
+UPDATE : stack-based installation works, use that rather than the makefile.
+See README.md

 (1) ghc compiles the inline-c parts into C sources